If you are applying from outside the UK, click apply now. Year 1 - Full Time.

 Placements are an excellent opportunity to put your learning into practice and understand the context for your new knowledge.
 The contacts made during placements can also be valuable for future job offers.

 The University supports student-led initiatives that help you gain practical experience of human resource management.
-Recently the business school has launched an HR Society, meeting monthly, comprising staff, students of all levels, (undergraduate to doctoral) local employers and the local CIPD branch.
-A perfect opportunity for Networking and building relationships with her other HR professionals, benefits include HR Business Mentors, shadowing, attending North East Employer Network meetings.
+Recently, the business school has launched an HR Society, meeting monthly, comprising staff, students of all levels, (undergraduate to doctoral) local employers, and the local CIPD branch.
+It's the perfect opportunity for networking and building relationships with other HR professionals and benefits include HR business mentors, shadowing, and attending north-east employer network meetings.

-There is also a general Student Business Society organises events and guest speakers, as well as attending tours of various companies.
-With its professional approach, it’s a great way to put into practice the lessons about how to make organisations function effectively.
-There is something for every student who is studying a subject related to business.
+There's also the general Business Society, which organises events and guest speakers, as well as attending tours of various companies.
+With its professional approach, it’s a great way to put the lessons about how to make organisations function effectively into practice.
+There's something for every student who's studying a subject related to business.

-A top-up entry option is available to those who have already successfully completed a Higher National Diploma (HND) or Foundation Degree and wish to progress onto the final year of the honours degree course.
-Topping up your existing HND or Foundation Degree will take one year of full-time study and may open up future career options to you depending on your chosen career path.
+A top-up entry option is available to those who've already successfully completed a Higher National Diploma (HND) or Foundation Degree and wish to progress onto the final year of the honours degree course.
+Topping up your existing HND or Foundation Degree will take one year of full-time study and may open up future career options to you, depending on your chosen career path.

 Contact us to find out how you can get credit for your previous learning and top-up your qualification to a range of degrees.